 Social capital is a relatively new concept that is only being studied extensively now.
 It’s benefits, however, have been around since the beginning of marriages themselves.

 Marriage tends to generate additional social capital for both parties and society at large.
 It provides both members of the marriage and any offspring with greater access to social and cultural resources, facilitates better integration amongst communities, and improves social interactions.

+There is no denying that marriage facilitates social recognition.
 While it is completely normal in not being married or not marrying, there is definitely a sense of pride that couples feel when they formalize their romantic relationship through marriage.